ukiw200/challenges-23-24/security-challenges/03-cyberkillchain/03-07-actiononobjectives/description.md

 - making a statement for good purposes (performed by hacktivists) or for bad purposes like terrorism (performed by terrorist groups), often by performing a denial-of-service (DoS) attack
 - making a statement for bad purposes form inside of the organization (performed by insiders)

+## Challenge

-In the previous report, what is the general motivation of the APT that was behind the incident (we only need the first word of the previously mentioned motivations, all lowercases):
+In the previous report, what is the general motivation of the APT that was behind the incident?

+Create a solution.txt file and include only the first word of this motivation.
+You can find it in the list of motivations mentioned above.